JorgenVatle/feathers-factory/README.md

 Feathers Factory provides an easy way define data generation templates for testing Feathers services.
 This works really nicely together with a mock data generator like [faker](https://github.com/faker-js/faker).

+The stand-out feature is that factory templates are contextualized with smart dependency handling.
+Or in other words, fields can reference others through `this.get()` where each field will be evaluated just once per run.
+Which can be handy if you have multiple fields within a single template that depends on a single foreign key created within the same template.

 ### Define and export a factory for your tests
 Just new up the Feathers Factory class, provide your Feathers service, and a "Generator" object which defines what values should be inserted into your service when the factory is called.